mda06/Diet-API/doc/api.md

     - All the dto's are located here
 * Service
     - All the services are located here
+* Websocket
+    - All the websockets configs are located here
 * Static
     - Web app builded with npm
     - /products